Booking conditions for 2017

 8. Booking Fee

-The Agency charges a booking fee of £30 for your first booking in any calendar year, payable at the time of booking.
+The Agency charges a booking fee of between £30 and £35 (as specified when booking) for your first booking in any calendar year, payable at the time of booking.
 Additional bookings with the same customer reference where the cottage hire period starts in the same calendar year (1st January – 31st December) will not attract a booking fee.

 The use of accommodation and amenities, where offered, such as swimming pools, rowing boats, beach huts etc, is entirely at the users’ risk, and no responsibility can be accepted for injury, or loss or damage to users’ or visitors’ belongings.
 However, the Agency do not seek to exclude or limit legal liability for the negligence of their servants or agents.